gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists ADR.md

 The primary objective behind the creation of this new module was to foster scalability and independence from other modules.
 To illustrate the motivation behind its development, consider the shopping module, which no longer needs to be concerned about the cart changes provided by different shopping sessions or the activities of other modules that impact only the cart over time.
 With the introduction of the shopping cart module, these responsibilities now lie solely within its domain.

-By decoupling the shopping cart functionality into a separate module, we ensure that both shopping and shopping cart module can grow and evolve independently.
-The shopping module focus solely on managing the shopping experience and each shopping session individually.
-The complexities of interaction between the shopping sessions related with the cart events are managed by the specialized shopping cart module.
+By decoupling the shopping cart functionality into a separate module, we ensure that both shopping and shopping cart modules can grow and evolve independently.
+The shopping module focuses solely on managing the shopping experience and each shopping session individually.
+The complexities of interaction between the shopping sessions related to the cart events are managed by the specialized shopping cart module.

 #### Price Suggestion